phluid61/internet-drafts/file-scheme/draft.md

-Translating a non-local file path, including a UNC string, to a file URI follows the same basic algorithm as for local files, above, except that the authority MUST refer to the network-accesible node that hosts the file.
+Translating a non-local file path, including a UNC string, to a file URI follows the same basic algorithm as for local files, above, except that the authority MUST refer to the network-accessible node that hosts the file.

 For example, in a clustered OpenVMS Files-11 system the authority